Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Methodology

 \section{Methodology}

 In this section, we introduce LLaCTR, which enhances CTR prediction through field-level semantic knowledge from LLMs.
-As shown in Figure~\ref{fig:method}, LLaCTR first employs self-supervised field-feature fine-tuning to improve LLMs’ ability to capture field semantics (Section~\ref{sec:ssft}), and then leverage the field knowledge distilled from LLMs to enhance both feature representation (Section~\ref{sec:fre}) and feature interactions (Section~\ref{sec:fie}).
+As shown in Figure~\ref{fig:method}, LLaCTR first employs self-supervised field-feature fine-tuning to improve LLMs’ ability to capture field semantics (SSFT), and then leverages the field knowledge distilled from LLMs to enhance both feature representation (FRE) and feature interactions (FIE).